Home » Movies » Pitch Black (2000)

 Are There Post-Credits Scenes?

 No, there are no post-credits scenes in Pitch Black.
-The story concludes when Riddick, Jack, and Imam fly away from the planet.
+The story concludes when the credits begin to roll.

 Type of Movie